 Parking is one of the most difficult issues to tackle in our region, and around the country.
-As a country that places high value on the car, parking has become a critical issue for success in environments that are not walkable.
+As a country that has become auto-centric, parking has become a critical issue for success in environments that are not walkable.
 In areas with good transit, parking can take a back seat to other uses or developments.
 Parking will always be a required element, however, reducing the mandated amount of parking as well as parking lot locations, can have a significant impact on how pedestrian friendly a community becomes.